Freenove/Freenove_ESP32_Display/docs/source/fnk0103/codes/tutorial/9_WIFI_Web_Server.rst

 When the serial monitor prints the following information, it means the network connection is successful.
 Use a mobile phone or computer browser to open the IP address printed by the serial monitor.

-:red:`Please note: If it keeps printing dots, please confirm whether the WiFi is in the 2.4G band.`
+:combo:`red font-bolder:Please note: If it keeps printing dots, please confirm whether the WiFi is in the 2.4G band.`

 .. image:: ../_static/imgs/9_WIFI_Web_Server/Chapter09_02.png
     :align: center